deemoe404/Frogy/README.md

 <br>

 # TimeFrogy - ScreenTime
-Frogy is a Windows app inspired by iOS "screen time" (or Android "digital health").
+Frogy is a Windows app inspired by iOS "screen time" (or Android "digital wellbeing").
 The functions that currently implemented are:
 * Record the usage of the apps
 * Show the app usage at different times of the day in the form of graphs